yushansu/PruMUX/README.md

-Below we list exemplar commands for PruMUX training:
+Below we list example commands for PruMUX training:

 #### Training
 An example runs pruning is as follows: